Brief Autobiography (2018)

 I worked and traveled in West Africa for three years or through 2002 when I could get Social Security and returned to Nashville in full retirement.
 I tried selling nature photos for a while in arts & crafts fairs and galleries , but neither practical nor profitable!
 I enjoyed life living in downtown Nashville in row houses with mostly young adults, bicycling all over town until I thought I was too old and moved into McKendree Village, an independent living retirement center that took most of my money, making much travel more difficult.
 Plus I got tired of stepping over all the walkers in the dining room and hearing about ailments.
 I

 ultimately decided to move my retirement to Costa Rica where I would live on a constant nature photography trip!
 BEST DECISION I EVER MADE!
-This blog documents that decision and many of the experiences since then.
-For more about my life, see both the Biography Books page and the Little Bios & Resumes page and all other subpage under About..
+This blog documents that decision beginning in 2014 and many of the experiences since then.
+For more about my life, see both the Biography Books page and the Little Bios & Resumes page and all other subpages under About..